bhardwaj-lab/scChICflow/README.md

 ### 2. Set up the tools needed for the workflow

-Go to the scChICflow directory and install the tools using conda.
+Go to the scChICflow directory and install the tools using conda:

 ```
 cd scChICflow
 conda env create -f env.yaml -n chicflow
 ```

-**Note:** Setup of this conda environment has been tested with linux, and conda v24.
-If it takes too long and/or creates conflicts, try removing the conflicting packages from the `env.yaml` file and installing them manually afterwards.

-Additionally the tool `split_fastq.py` needs to be installed manually for the TChIC workflow:
+Next, install the tool `split_fastq.py`, which is required for the TChIC workflow:

 ```
 cd scChICflow/tools && python splitfastq_install.py build_ext --inplace && cd -
 ```

+**Note:** Setup of this conda environment has been tested with linux, and conda v24.
+If it takes too long and/or creates conflicts, try removing the conflicting packages from the `env.yaml` file and installing them manually afterwards.

 ### 3. Prepare the config.yaml